madprops/gifmaker/README.md

 Delay modifies the speed between frame change.

 A bigger delay = a slower gif.

+Scale and Thick modify the text's size and thickness.

 If you want to use a different video, you might need to adjust these.